-This document was created to support the 2021 Loess Hills Wild Ones native plant sale spreadsheet containing specific information about each plant to help you select the plants to suit their growing conditions and the aesthetics and services you desire.
+This document was created to support the Spring 2022 Loess Hills Wild Ones native plant sale spreadsheet containing specific information about each plant to help you select the plants to suit their growing conditions and the aesthetics and services you desire.

 The spreadsheet is extensive.
 Manipulate it as needed to narrow down your options.
-For example, if you do not have full sun, delete plants indicated only "Full", and choose among those with "Part" and "Sh" that remain.
+For example, if you do not have full sun, delete plants indicated with only "Full", and choose among those with "Part" and "Sh" that remain.
+Because of the double-headers, to sort, select the rows of plants, then choose which columns to sort.
+The spreadsheet will be sorted by Botanical Name when you download it; the order form and program slide show are also arranged alphabetically by Botanical Name.